herdphp/docker-phpqa/docs/how_to_PHPT.md

 ### .SH

-Command used to run the test
+Command used to run the test to reproduce what the suit did

 ```less phpt/username/in_array_error.sh```